Workers’ Compensation Insurance in Hawaii

 • Real estate salespersons and brokers compensated totally on the basis of commissions

-Employers may decide to voluntarily cover excluded employees, which makes sense given the potential cost of medical bills from a work injury.
+Employers may decide to voluntarily cover excluded employees, which is a good idea given the potentially high cost of medical bills from a work injury.

 How much does workers' compensation insurance cost in Hawaii?